• Skip to primary navigation

 • respect towards individual dignity and autonomy, and

-• the need to identify individual family structure.
+• the need to identify individual family structures.

 Graduates are thus provided with the skills and knowledge to not only provide assistance with daily living; those who have completed the program are also expected to fully grasp several major fundamental concepts as well.